Bratislava, Slovakia – Slovakia has become the latest European country to implement a ban on fur farming.

 The footage in question is available here.

-Reacting to the news, Humánny Pokrok head Martin Smrek said that “it is a big victory for animals” and “a sign that Slovakia society is progressing and that tens of thousand of people are ready to stand up for the animals and their protection”.
+Reacting to the news, Humánny Pokrok head Martin Smrek said that the ban on fur farming “is a big victory for animals” and “a sign that Slovakia society is progressing and that tens of thousand of people are ready to stand up for the animals and their protection”.

 Humánny Pokrok activist Frederika Fratričová added that the new ban “gives us hope that we will be able to deal with other animal cruelty as well”.